Why Walgreens Boots Alliance Inc. (WBA)’s Most Recent Report Reveals Some Hints About Its Future

 WBA’s Market Performance

-WBA stocks went up by 3.58% for the week, with a monthly jump of 6.78% and a quarterly performance of -11.14%, while its annual performance rate touched 17.25%.
-The volatility ratio for the week stands at 1.93% while the volatility levels for the past 30 days are set at 1.70% for Walgreens Boots Alliance Inc..
-The simple moving average for the period of the last 20 days is 3.91% for WBA stocks with a simple moving average of 1.85% for the last 200 days.
+WBA stocks went down by -1.28% for the week, with a monthly jump of 4.26% and a quarterly performance of -11.53%, while its annual performance rate touched 22.93%.
+The volatility ratio for the week stands at 1.71% while the volatility levels for the past 30 days are set at 1.69% for Walgreens Boots Alliance Inc..
+The simple moving average for the period of the last 20 days is 1.31% for WBA stocks with a simple moving average of -0.16% for the last 200 days.

 Analysts’ Opinion of WBA